-2. Apprentice umpire is an individual officiating in his/her first year.

-3. Local umpire is an individual officiating in his/her second or third/fourth years.

 4. A single youth official is acceptable ONLY in emergency situations.
-The assigner will do her best to schedule an experienced official and a youth umpire for each match unless otherwise instructed by hosting school.
+The assigner will do their best to schedule an experienced official and a youth official for each match unless otherwise instructed by hosting school (exception 8U/10U, one adult official assigned).

+See MLUA.org website for adult game fee.

 GAME FORMATS